-Additional benefits of the proposed revetment would be a reduction in still water inundation as a result of elevated coastal water levels, with a crest level of +2.9mAHD providing protection for the 100year ARI still water level under sea level rise out to 2100.
+Additional benefits of coastal protection works would be a reduction in future still water inundation as a result of elevated coastal water levels.
+A crest level of +2.9mAHD provides protection for the 100year ARI still water level under sea level rise out to 2100.

-Wave runup and overtopping of the revetment crest would occur, as is currently experienced across the dune crest.
-Under future sea level rise conditions, this may be significant with potential damage to the road surface.
-Estimates of wave overtopping under present day sea levels, indicate mean overtopping rates remain only marginally above tolerable limits for cars directly behind the crest (Eurotop, 2018).
-The presence of a concrete footpath that is integrated with the revetment, sets the road back from the revetment crest and will reduce the potential for damage to the road surface in the near term.
-Longer term wave overtopping would be significant.
-While wave overtopping hazard would remain, the nature of the road, its limited use and the short duration of the overtopping hazard (at the peak of the tide), the risk does not warrant large scale coastal protection works in the near future, particularly when impacts to user amenity of the beach is considered.
+Wave runup and overtopping of the coastal protection structure would occur at the proposed heights, as is currently experienced across the dune crest, road and into properties.
+Under future sea level rise conditions, this wave run-up and overtopping may be significant with potential damage to the road surface likely.
+Estimates of wave overtopping under present day sea levels, indicate mean overtopping rates remain only marginally above tolerable limits for cars directly behind the crest in the 100 year design storm (Eurotop, 2018).
+While wave overtopping hazard would remain, the nature of the road, its limited use and the short duration of the overtopping hazard (at the peak of the tide), the risk does not warrant large scale coastal protection works to reduce the overtopping risk within the 10 year delivery of this CMP, particularly when impacts to user amenity and community feedback is considered.

-- Preserves Bay Road from critical damage from erosion and maintains access to the eastern end of Long Beach and for up to 20 foreshore properties. - Management of coastal inundation of Bay Road. - Provides opportunity to establish formal and controlled access to the beach across the dunes.
+- Preserves Bay Road and associated services from critical erosion damage and maintains access to the eastern end of Long Beach and for up to 14 foreshore properties. - Management of coastal inundation of Bay Road. - Provides opportunity to establish formal and controlled access to the beach across the dunes. - Extends benefits of existing buried structure.